 7. I continued to treat her with respect

-Knowing well enough that my boyfriend’s mom hates me, I never let my feelings get the better of me.
+Knowing well enough that my boyfriend’s mom doesn’t like me, I never let my feelings get the better of me.
 Getting my boyfriend’s mother to love me was a long process, sure.
 There were times when she would suddenly feel unsettled about my presence and lightly taunt me or my boyfriend about it.

 Once, I was sitting at his place after a long day when his mother said, “Kids these days get so tired doing the smallest of tasks”.
 I knew that was a taunt directed towards me, but I also knew I had to handle it with dignity.

 Despite such taunts, I treated her with respect, laughed her off and sometimes even appreciated her for being better.
-For example, when she mocked me with the previous statement, I simply laughed it off and told her how we never have to work as much as her generation had to, which is why we get tired faster.
+For example, when she mocked me with the previous statement, I simply brushed it off and told her how we never have to work as much as her generation had to, which is why we get tired faster.

 This did impress her since it made her realise that I acknowledged her efforts and hard work.
+I genuinely believe that this was not the reason or time to leave a relationship, so I did everything I could to keep my boyfriend in my life.

 8. I avoided instigating fights as much as I could

-Sure, there were times when she would get meaner (thankfully, she was never nasty towards me).
+Sure, there were times when she would get meaner (thankfully, she was never too nasty towards me).
 During those times, I wanted to stand up and yell at her for those mean words, but I avoided it as much as I could.

 By this time, I knew that my boyfriend’s mother had started disliking me less, but she was still taking her time and making peace with the fact that I am not of the same caste as them.
 This understanding and acceptance of her irrational behaviour helped me make peace with not only hers but also, my own emotions.